 Dogs and their handlers must constantly train to maintain the performance standards for which the Okaloosa County Sheriff’s Office K-9’s are renowned.
 The Belgian Malinois and German Shepherd breeds have proven to be well-suited for the many tasks that Okaloosa County K-9’s must perform.
 Many people instantly associate “police dogs” with drug detection, but that is only one of the many jobs that the K-9’s perform well.

-The unit currently has eight assigned K-9 units.
+The unit currently has nine assigned K-9 units.

 - Sergeant Tony Kelly: K-9 Rico